2016 VR Comparison Guide

 Google Daydream's library has the most catching up to do.
 At launch, it has a grand total of 12 games, compared to the Gear VR's hundreds.

-If you already own one of the required smartphones, then mobile VR is a dirt-cheap entry-point for diving into the world of virtual reality.
+If you already own one of the required smartphones, mobile VR is a dirt-cheap entry-point for diving into the world of virtual reality.
 It doesn't hold a candle to the high-end stuff, but if you grade it on a pricing curve, it still comes out looking pretty good.

 Total starting price